tarantool/tarantool/changelogs/unreleased/gh-6452-mvcc-crash-in-prepare.md

 ## bugfix/core

-* Fixed a crash in mvcc connected with secondary index conflict (gh-6452).
+* Fixed a crash in MVCC related to a secondary index conflict (gh-6452).